 Coach/ Facilitator

 Beth helps leaders and changemakers embody their values and align with their purpose to co-create a better world.
-With over twenty years of teaching and advocating about equity, inclusion, and belonging in higher education and beyond, Beth supports individuals, groups, and organizations to integrate inclusion in every level of their lives and work.
+With 20+ years of teaching and advocating about equity, inclusion, and belonging in higher education and beyond, Beth supports individuals, groups, and organizations to integrate inclusion in every level of their lives and work.

 Beth’s coaching style blends somatics and mindfulness with various transformational approaches, including deep coaching, expressive arts, emergent strategy, regenerative leadership, and systemic constellation.
 Each approach is tailored to the interests and needs of the client.
 Beth is also certified in the EQ-i assessment.
 Ultimately, Beth supports clients to access their full wisdom and leverage their collective insights toward success and belonging.